MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: AC Fundamental

-6. The peak value of a sine wave is 200 V. Its average value is –
+6. The RMS value of a sine wave is 100 A. Its peak value is –

 7 / 20